19 April 2017 - 25 April 2017

 High Level Meetings

-The visit will also include a meeting with the Brazilian National Committee for IIASA and a number of high-level meetings with Brazilian stake-holders and organizations that play key roles in the growing collaborations between IIASA and Brazil, as noted below:
+The visit also included a meeting with the Brazilian National Committee for IIASA and a number of high-level meetings with Brazilian stake-holders and organizations that play key roles in the growing collaborations between IIASA and Brazil, as noted below:

 IIASA and Brazil